Security Features of HiveMQ

 host address

 The IP address from which the user connected.
-The address can be in IPv4 or IPv6 format.
+Supports IPv4 or IPv6 format.

 node name